 Porsche PSM Explained

-Porsche introduced the PSM system back in the late 1990s and today many models come such as Panamera, Cayman, Boxster, 911, Macan, Carrera have PSM option.
+Porsche introduced the PSM system back in the late 1990s and today many models come such as Panamera, Cayman, Boxster, 911, Macan, Carrera has PSM option.

-The PSM system on a Porsche assists the driver in keeping the vehicle in the intended track.
+The PSM system on a Porsche assists the driver in keeping the vehicle on the intended track.

 Porsche PSM system takes input from various sensors such as: